smartobjectoriented/so3/doc/source/introduction.rst

 a full *migrating* execution environment between connected devices; this novel approach leads to the `SOO framework <https://gitlab.com/smartobject/soo>`__ which is still in development.

+More recently, SO3 is become a *polymorphic* operating system, meaning that it can be configured to run as an hypervisor, a standalone OS or a guest on top of the hypervisor.
+The hypervisor is called **AVZ** (Agency VirtualiZer) and is aimed at running with or without ARM VT support.

 Approach and philosophy
 -----------------------